mygithub07/Eval/README.md

 Please complete this task in the programming language of your choice.

+You can submit your work in one of two forms:
-Fork this repository and commit your work to the fork.
-You can make the fork private, but add `PerformLine` as a collaborator on Github,
+* Fork this repository and commit your work to the fork, then give us the url to your fork in Github and the url to your passing tests in TravisCI.
+* Of, if you're sensitive to having your work viewable on Github, you may submit a zip file of your local clone of this repo.
+The repo must contain configuration to make its' test work with TravisCI.

 Write a program that takes these two files as input: